w3c/wcag3/guidelines/groups/images-and-media/transcripts/transcripts-style-guide.md

 * Summary of the needs of users involved.
 * Identified issues and details of solutions applied.
-* Section labels relevant to image alternatives, or
-* Copy or snapshot of the style guide
+* Copy or snapshot of the style guide.

 :::example